 6. Recommendations

-Based on data analysis and findings, the study made several recommendations to promote the sustainable use, conservation, and scientific integration of forest-derived medicinal plants into Nigeria’s healthcare system;
+Based on data analysis and findings, the study made several recommendations to promote the sustainable use, conservation, and scientific integration of forest-derived medicinal plants into Nigeria’s healthcare system.

-1. The study recommend conservation and sustainable harvesting of medicinal plants considering the fact that most participants in the study source herbs from forests and farm environments.
+1. The study recommends conservation and sustainable harvesting of medicinal plants considering the fact that most participants in the study source herbs from forests and farm environments.
 Therefore, the establishment of botanical gardens and community managed forest areas would help safeguard rare and overexploited species.

 Although the use of medicinal plants is widely spread among respondents, scientific research and validation of herbal plants should be done.
 Some of the popular plants should be subjected to rigorous pharmacological and toxicological testing to ascertain their curative value.

 An important consideration for policy makers is the long overdue integration of traditional medicine into formal healthcare system.
-Therefore the Federal Ministry of Health should be mandated to facilitate the process of integrating traditional practitioners into formal healthcare systems.
+Therefore, the Federal Ministry of Health should be mandated to facilitate the process of integrating traditional practitioners into formal healthcare systems.

 4. An important step that should be taken is to promote community education and knowledge preservation.
 In order to preserve valuable knowledge on medicinal plants and prevent the erosion of cultural heritage, structured documentation should be introduced.